 These programs offer a sequence of courses that provides technical and occupational specific knowledge and skills needed to prepare for further education and careers in the Transportation, Distribution and Logistics career cluster.
 Content includes, but is not limited to technical proficiency, problem-solving, higher order reasoning, applied learning that contributes to academic knowledge, general employability, work attitudes, maintaining a repairing diesel engines and electrical systems; reconditioning diesel fuel injection systems; overhauling diesel engines; and performing diesel engine preventive maintenance.
-FCTC is a center of Automotive Emphasis and is ASE/NATEF certified.

 These programs are a planned sequence of instruction consisting of nine (9) occupational completion points.
-OCPs provide a student with early completion training options linked to employment opportunities established by the Florida Department of Education based on the Standard Occupational Classification (SOC) system and accepted industry title.
+OCPs provide early completion training options linked to employment opportunities established by the Florida Department of Education based on the Standard Occupational Classification (SOC) system and accepted industry title.

+\$49,990 - Tech 2 100% - Tech 1 & Tech 2

-Average Mean Salary \$49,920 - Tech 1, \$49,990 - Tech 2 (SOC 49-3031) Florida Bureau of Labor Statistics, May 2020
+\$49,920 - Tech 1 (SOC 49-3031)